-Deferred Units are granted to the non-executive Trustees as part of a Trustee's annual board retainer and vest immediately.
+Deferred Units are granted to the non-executive Trustees as part of a Trustee's annual board retainer, including any chairman retainers, and vest immediately.
 Trustees are required to receive at least 50% of their annual retainer in the form of Deferred Units.

-The following table summarizes the changes in Deferred Units for the years ended December 31, 2021 and 2020:
+The following table summarizes the changes in Deferred Units for the years ended December 31, 2022 and 2021: